renatus-cartesius/reconswarm/README.md

 ### Pipeline Configuration

-Pipeline configuration is stored in a separate YAML file and passed via the `-f` flag:
+Pipeline configuration is stored in a separate YAML file and passed via the `-f` flag.
+Both wrapped and unwrapped formats are supported:

+**Wrapped format** (recommended):
 ```yaml
 # pipeline.yaml
 pipeline: